 No, embalming is not required by law.
 However, some funeral homes have policies that require embalming if an open-casket service is to be conducted or if the body is to be stored at their establishment for an extended period of time.

 Do not feel pressured to have your loved one embalmed if you do not wish to.
-It can be important to check if a potential establishment has refrigerated storage if you are specifically keen to avoid embalming.
+It is important to check whether a potential establishment has refrigerated storage if you are specifically keen to avoid embalming.

 What are my options for purchasing a casket or alternative container?

 In North Carolina, state law allows you to purchase a casket from a third-party seller according to the FTC’s funeral rule.
-This can significantly save a casket’s cost, and your funeral home MUST accept your casket and cannot charge a handling fee.
+This can significantly reduce the cost of a casket, and your funeral home MUST accept it and cannot charge a handling fee.

-However, due to the impact of this rule on casket sales for funeral homes, many are now willing to price-match a casket price from a retailer.
+However, because this rule affects casket sales for funeral homes, many are now willing to price-match a retailer’s casket price.

-If you consult with a funeral home about caskets, they MUST supply you with a Casket Price List (CPL).
+If you consult a funeral home about caskets, they must provide you with a Casket Price List (CPL).
 Bear in mind that the state law does NOT require that a casket be used for burial.
-The law requires a “suitable, rigid combustible container” be used for a cremation.
+The law requires a “suitable, rigid combustible container” to be used for a cremation.
 This can be a sturdy cardboard box.

-What are burial and cemetery plot requirements in North Carolina?
+What are the burial and cemetery plot requirements in North Carolina?

 Firstly, as mentioned above, no law prohibits burial on your land in North Carolina.
 However, certain local ordinances may apply, and you should adhere to guidelines that require burial to be at least 300 feet from any public water supply.